-In Tanzania, we begin at Gibb's Farm, a working farm but also a favorite tourist venue.
-Accommodation is in spacious nicely decorated cottages, with large beds, writing desks, and both in- and out-door showers.
-Gibb's is also well known for its home-cooking, extensive fruit, vegetable and herb gardens, and coffee produced on site.
+In Tanzania, we begin at Plantation Lodge (or Gibb's Farm), not far from Ngorongoro and Lake Manyara, just outside the town of Karatu.
 At Ngorongoro Crater, we will stay at Ngorongoro Serena Lodge, one of the better quality large lodges on the crater rim with magnificent views.
 In the Serengeti, we stay at Serengeti Serena Lodge, and the smaller, more simple Ndutu Lodge.
 Though they are very different in character, they are equally popular with our groups and right in the heart of the best wildlife viewing areas.
 At Tarangire, we stay at Tarangire Sopa Lodge, set in the southern part of the reserve with fabulous bush country and giant baobab trees all around.